game-design-driven/Create-Prepare-to-Dye/README.md

 * Botania - Another core element of the run experience.
 * Quark + oddities
 * Supplementaries
+---
 </details>
 <details>
   <summary>Radical simplification</summary>

 No clutter.
 Every item and block has ~~a reason~~ at least a few reasons to be in the game.
+Otherwise it gets yeeted
 </details>
 <details>
   <summary>Low amount of tasks that aren't "making cool stuff"</summary>

 * Effortless building - with the configs that allow you to build and destroy huge things right out of the gate.
-* Ore excavator - trees and veins are quickly dealt with
 * Refined Storage - without any automation parts, it is just a fancy way to access your storage to make your life easier without taking away any of the cool automation
 </details>
 <details>